-The aircart began to rise.
-Soon Tyen could see below the capsule.
 The long, narrow chassis came into view, shaped rather like a canoe, with propeller arms extending to either side and a fan-like rudder at the rear.
 Professor Kilraker was in the driver's seat up front; his middle-aged servant, Drem, and the other student, Neel, stood clutching the rope railing and the struts that attached chassis to capsule.
 The trio would see him and Miko, if only they would turn around and look his way.
 He shouted and waved his arms, but they continued peering downward.